mantacode/ploy/README.md

 ## Development

 Improvements welcome.
 Error handling is minimal.
 Tests are thin in spots.
+Not much code documentation (yet).

 ### Run Tests